Join our Talent Network

 UCHealth Parkview School of Medical Laboratory Science

-This NAACLS accredited program is designed to prepare students for a challenging and rewarding career in medical laboratory science.
-After the successful completion of the program, students are eligible to take the ASCP BOC exam to become a certified medical laboratory scientist.
+The UCHealth Parkview School of Medical Laboratory Science has been preparing students for a challenging and rewarding career in medical laboratory science since 1966.
+Graduates are eligible to take the ASCP BOC exam to become a certified medical laboratory scientist.

 parkview image 2